aelbaza/SVM-Playground/README.md

 ## Description

-SVM playground is an interactive visualization of K-Means Clustering and DBSCAN algorithms, written in TypeScript using d3.js.
+SVM playground is an interactive visualization of support vector machines algorithms, written in TypeScript using d3.js.

 This playgound is inspired by [Tensorflow - Neural Network Playgound](https://playground.tensorflow.org/).